SilasX/QuineRelayFiles/README.md

 I ran this on Linux Mint 12.
 Here are the steps beyond those shown in the link above that I had to follow to get this working.

+### Capitalization issues ###

+I ended up having to change the whitespace.rb and gnatmake lines in the generation code from

+    ruby whitespace.rb QR.ws > QR.adb
+    ...
+    gnatmake QR.adb && ./QR > QR.a68

+to

+    ruby whitespace.rb QR.ws > qr.adb
+    ...
+    gnatmake qr.adb && ./qr > QR.a68

+in order to get it to work.

 ### Ruby ###

 I was fortunate enough to already have 1.9.3 installed and set to run from the `ruby` command.
 Good luck.